merugu/applogging-fluentd-kafka/README.md

 In Kafka consumer terminal you should be able to see the message received

-Nodejs APP readme:

-#import node modules
+Steps to execute nodejs application:

 Step1: npm install
-#start the nodejs application

 Step2: node app.js

 # PostData